gost/est-sta10-runner/README.md

 - Run script when new Docker images are available (so after each commit)

+- Use Docker image https://store.docker.com/community/images/geodan/ets-sta10-1.0 so there is no Java dependency

 ## Test Suite

 In directory https://github.com/gost/ets-sta10-runner/tree/master/testsuite there are builds of the OGC testsuite.